529 Contribution Limits

 Recurring contributions are convenient and efficient, help you take advantage of market trends, and are key to helping your college savings compound long-term.

 You may contribute to your account at any time.
-All you need is $25 to open a Learning Quest account.
+You can open a Learning Quest Account with any amount.
 You may have certain instances, such as receiving a tax refund, an inheritance or a work bonus, where a lump-sum contribution makes sense to maximize your investment.

 Other ways to contribute: